-- 2. For a non-preferred Stimulants and Related Agent, except an analeptic agent, one of the following: - a.
-Has a history of therapeutic failure, contraindication, or intolerance of the preferred Stimulants and Related Agents approved or medically accepted for the beneficiary's diagnosis, - b.
-Has a current history (within the past 90 days) of being prescribed the same non-preferred Stimulants and Related Agent;
+- 2. For a non-preferred Stimulants and Related Agent, except an analeptic agent, one of the following: - Has a history of therapeutic failure, contraindication, or intolerance of the preferred Stimulants and Related Agents approved or medically accepted for the member's diagnosis, - b.
+Has a current history (within the past 90 days) of being prescribed the same non-preferred Stimulants and Related Agent (does not apply to non-preferred brands when the therapeutically equivalent generic is preferred or to non-preferred generics when the therapeutically equivalent brand is preferred);

 - 3. For an analeptic Stimulants and Related Agent, all of the following: - a.
 Is not receiving concurrent treatment with sedative hypnotics; - b.
 Is prescribed the analeptic Stimulants and Related Agent for an indication that is included in the U.S. Food and Drug Administration (FDA)-approved package labeling OR a medically accepted indication; - c.
 For the treatment of narcolepsy and shift work sleep disorder, has a diagnosis confirmed according to the most recent consensus treatment guidelines (e.g., American Academy of Sleep Medicine International Classification of Sleep Disorders); - d.
-For the treatment of obstructive sleep apnea/hypopnea syndrome (OSAHS), has both of the following: - i.
-A diagnosis of OSAHS confirmed according to the most recent consensus treatment guidelines (e.g., American Academy of Sleep Medicine International Classification of Sleep Disorders); - ii.
-A history of therapeutic failure of continuous positive airway pressure (CPAP) to resolve excessive daytime sleepiness (documented by either Epworth Sleepiness Scale greater than 10 or multiple sleep latency test (MSLT) less than 8 minutes) with documented compliance to CPAP treatment or, if the beneficiary has a medical reason CPAP cannot be used, therapeutic failure of an oral appliance for OSAHS; - e.
-For the treatment of multiple sclerosis-related fatigue, is receiving treatment for multiple sclerosis or, if not being treated, the medical record documents the rationale for the beneficiary not being treated; - f.
-For a non-preferred analeptic Stimulants and Related Agent, has a history of therapeutic failure, contraindication, or intolerance of the preferred analeptic Stimulants and Related Agents approved or medically accepted for the beneficiary's diagnosis;
+For the treatment of obstructive sleep apnea/hypopnea syndrome (OSAHS), has both of the following: - A diagnosis of OSAHS confirmed according to the most recent consensus treatment guidelines (e.g., American Academy of Sleep Medicine International Classification of Sleep Disorders); - ii.
+A history of therapeutic failure of continuous positive airway pressure (CPAP) to resolve excessive daytime sleepiness (documented by either Epworth Sleepiness Scale greater than 10 or multiple sleep latency test (MSLT) less than 8 minutes) with documented compliance to CPAP treatment or, if the member has a medical reason CPAP cannot be used, therapeutic failure of an oral appliance for OSAHS; - e.
+For the treatment of multiple sclerosis-related fatigue, is receiving treatment for multiple sclerosis or, if not being treated, the medical record documents the rationale for the member not being treated; - f.
+For a non-preferred analeptic Stimulants and Related Agent, has a history of therapeutic failure, contraindication, or intolerance of the preferred analeptic

+Stimulants and Related Agents approved or medically accepted for the member's diagnosis;

-- 4. For a beneficiary under 4 years of age, all of the following: - a.
+- 4. For a member under 4 years of age, all of the following: - a.
 Is prescribed the Stimulants and Related Agent for an indication that is included in the U.S. Food and Drug Administration (FDA)-approved package labeling OR a medically accepted indication, - b.
 Is being prescribed the medication by or in consultation with one of the following: - i.
 Pediatric neurologist, - ii.
 Child and adolescent psychiatrist, - iii.
 Child development pediatrician, - c.
 Has chart-documented evidence of a comprehensive evaluation by or in consultation with a specialist listed above;